Start Page Update list

 Squeezecenter

-Theoretical modell is then a silent computer (like iMAC for example) plus large external USB HDD drive (1TB or larger) and the system becomes a TRANSPORT and music file server.
+Theoretical modell is then a silent computer (like iMAC for example, or ATOM based silent PC, or the fileserver like Q-nap or Vortex box,) plus large HDD drive (1TB or larger) and the system becomes a TRANSPORT and music file server.
 Connect it to the high-end DAC and then to amps and you have a system replacing the traditional CD player. by using a Lampizator with the squeezebox own internal DAC we can get away without the external DAC.
 The Wolfson should do just fine.

 It is gonna take some time before we will put all our CDs on hard drive - months perhaps.
 Bu we do it once in a lifetime.
 I found it to be the best pocketmoney job for the kids.